Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: STEFA: Semi-parametric TEnsor FActor model

 \section{STEFA: Semi-parametric TEnsor FActor model}

-In this section, we propose the Semi-parametric TEnsor FActor (STEFA) model which generalizes the tensor factor model \eqref{eqn:tensor-factor-model-0} with auxiliary mode-wise covariates.
-We present with third order tensors, i.e., $M=3$, to avoid clutters of notations while idea and results hold for general $M$.
-To begin with, we provide a short review of tensor algebra, Tucker decomposition, and tensor factor model.
+In this section, we introduce the Semi-parametric TEnsor FActor (STEFA) model.
+We present it with third-order tensors ($M=3$) to simply notation while the properties hold for general $M$.
+More information of tensor algebra can be found in \cite{kolda2009tensor}.